Host plants:

 Habitat:

-Adscita geryon colonizes limestone grasslands and alpine meadows and pastures up to 2300m above sea level.
+Adscita geryon colonizes limestone grasslands and Alpine meadows and pastures up to more than 2400m above sea level.

 Life cycle:

-After hibernation the caterpillars are fully-grown between late April and mid-May.
-The moths fly from late June to mid-August.
+After hibernation the caterpillars are fully-grown often already between late April and mid-May.
+The moths fly from late June to mid-August, sometimes regionally a bit earlier.
+Especially in the high mountains most larvae should hibernate at least twice.

 Endangerment factors:

-Due to loss and improper maintenance of the habitats (overgrazing, pens, but also abandonment and following succession) Adscita geryon is endangered outside the Alps in Central Europe.
+Due to habitat loss and improper maintenance (overgrazing, pens, but also abandonment and following succession) Adscita geryon is endangered outside the Alps in central Europe.

 Remarks:

-Adscita geryon is widespread in Europe, but is missing in the north.
-Outside Europe, it is known only from Northern Turkey.
+Adscita geryon is widespread in Europe, but is missing in the very north and south.
+It reaches, e.g. central Spain and northernmost Greece (only in the mountains).
+Outside Europe, it is known only from northern Turkey.